FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/publisher.md

 # Publisher

-A Publisher is an entity that produced the resources and/or services that were purchased.
+A Publisher is an entity that produced the resources or services that were purchased.
 It is commonly used for cost analysis and reporting scenarios.

 The Publisher column MUST be present in the billing data.
 This column MUST be of type String and MUST NOT contain null